InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

  - HTTP/HTTPS application functionality is enabled only when compiled with ENABLE_HTTP_APP=true.
  - The HTTP/HTTPS application will start only after successful commissioning and Wi-Fi connectivity is established, i.e., the server is ready.
  - Refer to the instructions in the Example_using_HTTP_Client.pdf document found in the freertos_sdk_x.y/examples/http_client/doc directory, sections "Running the Application" and "Using the Application," for using and controlling the HTTP/HTTPS app functionality.

+### Controlling the device when MQTT App Enabled
+ - MQTT application functionality is enabled only when compiled with ENABLE_MQTT_APP=true.
+ - The MQTT application will start only after successful commissioning and Wi-Fi connectivity is established, i.e., the server is ready.
+ - Refer to the instructions in the Example_for_MQTT.pdf document found in the freertos_sdk_x.y/ examples/mqtt/doc directory, sections "Running the Application using Mosquitto Project’s Test Server and Evaluating the Application using Mosquitto Local Server" for using and controlling the MQTT app functionality.